Press ESC to close

 Aesthetics and Build

 The standout component is the cold hammer-forged barrel, which measures in at 10.3 inches.
-Chrome-lined with a 1:7 twist rate, it can stabilize a broad range of bullet weights.
+Chrome-lined with a 1:7 twist rate, it can stabilize a broad range of bullet weights, giving you flexibility with ammunition.
 The barrel is topped with a Daniel Defense flash suppressor, made from 17-4 PH stainless steel.

 DANIEL DEFENSE DDM4 V7P 5.56mm 10.3in 30rd Semi-Automatic Pistol (02-128-17050)